request an appointment online.

 Real-time MRI: Provides surgeons with precise, "live" images of the tumor and surrounding areas during surgery.
 This increases the surgeon’s accuracy and the chance for complete removal of the skull base tumor.

-Repeat radiation to the same area that has already received radiation is very challenging.
-It is necessary to deliver the radiation precisely and accurately to avoid unwanted reirradiation to the normal tissue.
-Each reirradiation plan is approached with the utmost care and thought, and each treatment is personalized to your needs.
-The goal of skull base reirradiation is to provide long-term cancer control but also to preserve quality of life.
-It is very important that the radiation oncologist and team have experience with reirradiation andof skull base tumors.
+Repeat radiation in an area that has already received radiation is very challenging.
+It is necessary to deliver the radiation precisely and accurately to avoid unwanted reirradiation of normal tissue.
+It is very important that the radiation oncologist and team have experience with reirradiation of skull base tumors.

 MD Anderson is a world leader in head and neck reirradiation.
-Advanced radiation techniques such as IMRT, proton therapy and stereotactic radiosurgery can be used to reirradiate skull base tumors when surgery is not possible.
+Each plan is personalized by experts specializing in head and neck reirradiation.
+Advanced radiation techniques such as IMRT/VMAT, proton therapy and stereotactic radiosurgery can be used to reirradiate skull base tumors when surgery is not possible.
 We also offer clinical trials for patients with unresectable tumors of the skull base who are receiving repeat radiation.

 Palliative reirradiation: Stereotactic reirradiation of the skull base can be used to provide symptom relief from facial pain caused by cancer.
-A recent study performed at MD Anderson showed that Gamma Knife stereotactic radiosurgery reduced facial pain caused by certain skull cancers tumors and lessened the need to use narcotic pain-relievers.
+A study performed at MD Anderson showed that stereotactic radiosurgery reduced facial pain caused by certain skull cancers tumors and lessened the need to use narcotic pain relievers.

 Chemotherapy